daq-tools/kotori/doc/source/development/tests.rst

 The tests are mostly full integration tests.
 They are testing the whole system and the interactions between the subsystems.

-The test suite will assume running instances of Mosquitto, Grafana, InfluxDB and MongoDB and fire up an in-process instance of Kotori to complement these.
+The test suite will assume running instances of Mosquitto, InfluxDB, MongoDB and Grafana and fire up an in-process instance of Kotori to complement these.
 Please have a look at :ref:`setup-docker` in order to get the complementing services up and running in a quick and ad hoc manner.